For the Board to approve variance requests, applicants must be able to explain how their request satisfies the legal test for a variance.

 PUBLIC PARTICIPATION UPDATE

 Speak in person at the meeting without signing up in advance.
-There is no Zoom option.

 Written comments must be submitted by 12:00 p.m.the business day before the meeting and must be submitted at http://innovate.charleston-sc.gov/comments/.
 Written comments will be provided to the board members 24 hours in advance of the meeting and will be acknowledged into the record and summarized.
 You are encouraged to attend the meeting in person to speak if you would prefer your comments to be fully heard.
-You may also mail/deliver written comments to the Planning Department, 2 George St, Suite 3100, Charleston, SC 29401.
+You may also mail/deliver written comments to the Planning Department, 2 George Street, Suite 3100, Charleston, SC 29401.

 Questions?
 Please call the Planning Department at 843-724-3765.